Penfan/gratitude-app/README.md

 ### Models and Description
 - User
-has name, email, other misc fields, and many thanks and groups
+has name, email, other various fields, and many thanks and groups

 - Thanks
-has text and belongs to a User
+have text and belong to a User

-- Groups
+- Group
 contains its own name and has a many-to-many relationship with Users

 ### Features